 - Huckleberry Topping: For fresh huckleberry topping you need fresh huckleberries, of course, along with sugar, lemon juice, cornstarch, and a little bit of water.
 But if you are making this with huckleberry preserves it is even easier - just preserves, lemon juice, and water!

-A great crust is the foundation for a wonderful cheesecake, and this crust does not disappoint!
+A great crust is a foundation for a wonderful cheesecake, and this crust does not disappoint!
 There is not a hint of sogginess.
-It is crisp and buttery, with a hint of salted caramel flavor.
+It is crisp and buttery, with a hint of salted caramel flavor, just like in this Philadelphia Cheesecake Recipe.

 - Wrap your springform pan with aluminum foil before filling with the crust, so that the water bath does not leak into your cheesecake.